guilhermeluciojardim/guilhermeluciojardim/README.md

-# Hello devs, name is Guilherme Jardim and I'm a Game dev!
+# Hello devs, name is Guilherme Jardim
-I work as a 3D Designer and a gameDev in Unity3D and C#.
+I work as a 3D Designer and I love gameDev in Unity3D and C#.
 With my Bachelor in Computer Science and my passion for games, I'm willing to help people whenever I can, so fell free to ask me anything!

 ### Profile